 All electricity used at a facility goes through a meter.
 Study your billing rate schedules and learn to read your electric meters.
-At facilities that do not have an energy management control system (EMCS), use direct meter data to spot-check energy consumption for a specific period — this allows you to develop daily load profiles for any facility.
+At facilities that do not have an energy management control system (EMCS), use direct meter data to spot-check energy consumption for a specific period so you can develop daily load profiles.

 Electricity charges can be complicated – you will need to be familiar with the following terms:

 Natural gas consumption is measured in units called therms.
 A therm is equivalent to 100,000 British thermal units (Btu).
 Natural gas has a base charge or meter charge.
 The base charge will vary depending on the utility and the size of the meter.
 If facility operations have changed significantly since the meter was installed, replacing it with a smaller meter may produce considerable savings in base charges.

 If gas consumption is seasonal, such as with heating an outdoor pool, there may be an advantage to canceling service during periods of non-use.
 However, there may be a charge for reactivation.

 Some natural gas utilities have a ratchet on consumption.
 The charge in the rate schedule is based on a percent (e.g., 40 percent) of the highest month’s consumption in the past 11 months.
 This type of rate schedule is typically reserved for large commercial users and is designed for facilities with a relatively even annual load.
 If, for example, a facility uses 20,000 therms during the coldest winter month, this usage sets the charge for the next 11 months.
 During the summer months, the boilers are turned off and gas is used only for some kitchen equipment and domestic water heaters.
 The consumption may drop to 2,000 therms for a month.
 But because of the 40 percent ratchet clause, the facility is charged for 8,000 therms (40 percent of 20,000).
 Study rate schedules and your gas-use profiles closely to determine which rate schedule is best for each facility.